bremen79/FighterDroid2P/README.md

 A note on the 2nd player button: this key is already assigned to the virtual gamepad of the first joystick.
 However, some software (e.g., RetroArch) do not allow to use keys from a gamepad for different players.
 So, I decided to emulate a key for that button too.
 This effectively means that when you press that button, two Android events will be generated: one from the native driver for the virtual gamepad and one from this app.
 This does not seem to be an issue, in the sense that the RetroArch, Mame4Droid, and RetroX still register the event correctly.

 We inject key press and key release events as if they were generated by input devices.
-Now, RetroArch and Mame4Droid are happy with events generated by a virtual keyboard, while RetroX seems to have a bug: it will allow you to set the keys if the device is the virtual keyboard, but then it won't work in the games!
+Now, RetroArch and Mame4Droid are happy with events generated by a virtual keyboard, that is present on any Android device, while RetroX seems to have a bug: it will allow you to set the keys if the device is the virtual keyboard, but then it won't work in the games!
 (I did report the bug to the RetroX developer.)
 So, now I still use the virtual keyboard for the RetroArch version, while for the RetroX version I use the id of the umidokey2 device on the Yoga Flame and the rk29-keypad device on the MvC2.
-Note that the id of the devices changes with each reboot and if other devices (e.g., keyboard, mouse) are connected.
-So, I go over the devices and I find the id corresponding to the umidokey2 one.
+Note that the id of the devices might change with each reboot and if other devices (e.g., keyboard, mouse) are connected.
+So, I go over the devices and I find the id corresponding to umidokey2/rk29-keypad.
 In this way, you do not have to reconfigure RetroX each time.
-Note that the id of the virtual keyboard instead is always the same and it is -1.
+Note that the id of the virtual keyboard instead is always the same and it is equal to -1.

 Normally Android does not allow to emulate key presses, because this would allow apps to interfere among them and this could pose a security threat.
 So, the app needs the special INJECT_EVENTS permission.
 Moreover, the access to the internal device of the joystick is also given only to system apps.
 So, for both things above, we need to write a system app.
 The way to do it in Android is to sign the app using a 'platform' key.
 The platform keys for the Yoga Flame and the MvC2 are different and both are publicly available online.
 For the moment I will not disclose where to find them because the others-in-the-know also decided not to disclose it.
 However, at least now you know how it works!
 Suffices to say that if I found them, anyone sufficiently motivated can do the same.
-This also means that without the keys you will not be able to make changes to the code.
+This also means that without the keys you will not be able to make changes to the code and run it on your arcade machines.

 The code refers to the auto-start version.
 The non-auto-start version is obtained by just removing the auto starting code in the manifest file.

 # Future Work

 I suspect a better way would be to directly read the serial port for the status of the joystick and transform that directly into Android events.
 This would remove the delay of having two processes in a row: one from the system and the other from the app.
 I think this should be possible just using a system app, without the need to hack the Linux permissions.
 One would also to take care of the first joystick as well.
-However, as I said above, I already reached the best I can do.
-Studying from scratch how the serial port works and implementing the above would take too much time, that unfortunately I do not have.
+However, studying from scratch how the serial port works and implementing the above would take too much time, that unfortunately I do not currently have.

 ~~Another thing to improve is the exact timing to use to poll the device.
-I use a simple sleep with a fixed time, but I strongly suspect something better can be done.~~ Adaptive sleep added in version 1.2.0.
+I use a simple sleep with a fixed time, but I strongly suspect something better can be done.~~ Adaptive sleep added from version 1.2.0.

 # Acknowledgments

 None of the above would have been possible without studying the documentation and the code by Team Encoder to add a second joystick, that can be found at https://github.com/Team-Encoder/A1AndroidControlFix.
 Given that they did not release a version of their software for the Yoga Flame and the Marvel vs Capcom 2, I wanted to do a port.
-However, while their approach might be better (that is with a smaller input lag because they rewrite the native drivers in C), it requires too much background knowledge on Linux and Android that I do not have.
+However, while their approach might be more direct, it requires too much background knowledge on Linux and Android that I do not have.
 In fact, emulating a gamepad in their approach requires to access a device that apparently not even an Android system app can access, so they need to go around the Linux permissions.
 So, I decided to take an easier route, that might be enough for casual players (like myself!).

 Another very important source of information for me were the videos and software by The Code Always Wins, https://www.youtube.com/c/thecodealwayswins.